ARCC-RACE/jetson_car/README.md

 [![Build Status](https://travis-ci.com/JHS-ARCC-Club/jetson_car.svg?branch=development)](https://travis-ci.com/JHS-ARCC-Club/jetson_car)

 ## Getting Started
-- Make sure you have installed git lfs
+- Make sure you have installed git lfs on the jetson, controller, and development computer
+   - Git LFS will allow you to easily keep ML models up to date across computers with git version control
    - https://git-lfs.github.com/
    - [Install of git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation)
-      - This will need to be installed by source on the [Jetson](https://github.com/Netzeband/JetsonTX1_im2txt/wiki/JetsonBasicSetupGit) <- Do not follow that exactly.
-See below
+      - This will need to be installed by source on the [Jetson](https://github.com/Netzeband/JetsonTX1_im2txt/wiki/JetsonBasicSetupGit) (DO NOT follow the instructions exactly.
+See below)
          - Get latest version of [Go for Linux ARMv8](https://golang.org/dl/) and run the extract command
          - Make sure that the $GOPATH is set to home/$USER/gocode and that Go is version 1.8 or higher `go version`
          - `go get github.com/git-lfs/git-lfs`
          - `sudo cp ~/gocode/bin/git-lfs /usr/local/bin`
          - `git lfs install`
+- Connect the nvidia jetson to the same network as the controller and make sure that you have an internet connection
 - Before setup make sure to `sudo apt-get update` and `sudo apt-get upgrade`
+- Clone/download the repository on both the jetson and the controller
+- See the `Nvidia Jetson Setup` section
-- If running on a Desktop computer without realsense packages installed run `catkin_make -DCATKIN_BLACKLIST_PACKAGES="realsense2_camera"` in workspace
+- If running on a desktop computer / controller without realsense packages installed run `rosdep install --from-paths src --ignore-src -r -y` and `catkin_make -DCATKIN_BLACKLIST_PACKAGES="realsense2_camera"` in workspace
-- If you want to run the realsense2 ROS node on a desktop use the realsense2_camera pkg in the 	`drivers` folder by copying it into a local catkin_ws
+   - If you want to run the realsense2 ROS node on a desktop / controller see `Librealsense Setup (D415/D435)` section and use the realsense2_camera pkg in the 	`drivers` folder by copying it into a local catkin_ws (do not push this change as it will brake the jetson side)
+- On the jetson run `rosdep install --from-paths src --ignore-src -r -y` and `catkin_make` in the jetsoncar_ws
-- When communicating with the jetson run `export ROS_MASTER_URI=http://tegra-ubuntu.local:11311` and `export ROS_HOSTNAME=name_of_machine`
+- Run the controller.sh or jetson.sh scripts to get the devices setup and communicating with each other OR run `export ROS_MASTER_URI=http://tegra-ubuntu.local:11311` and `export ROS_HOSTNAME=hostname_of_machine.local`
-   - For example you could add the following lines to the end of your bashrc to make things convenient for running the racecar
-   - `#For jetson car: Comment out if not being used`
-   - `source ~/Desktop/Github/jetson_car/jetsoncar_ws/devel/setup.bash`
-   - `export ROS_MASTER_URI=http://tegra-ubuntu.local:11311`
-   - `export ROS_HOSTNAME=michael-XPS-15-9560.local` <- use your own machines name w/ .local added on
-- Install librealsense2 if interested (See steps below)
+   - It is highly recommended that you run the controller.sh and jetson.sh scripts on their respective devices

-#### Important
+#### Important Notes
-When running the Jetson car off of wifi make sure that WiFi power saving mode is off. `sudo iw dev wlan0 set power_save off` and check with `sudo iw dev wlan0 get power_save`.
+- When running the jetson car with WiFi make sure that WiFi power saving mode is off. `sudo iw dev wlan0 set power_save off` and check with `sudo iw dev wlan0 get power_save`.
 This needs to be done each time the WiFi reconnects to a new network.

 ### Simulation Setup
 - Go through Librealsense Setup (demo/viewing tools are not required)